 Emoha builds communities around elders.
-They are not an assisted living facility, but rather a way to enhance the bond between parent and child, while enabling the latter to make sure their relatives are cared for.
+They are not an assisted living facility, but rather a way to enhance the bond between a parent and child while enabling the latter to make sure their relatives are cared for.
 The aim of Emoha is simple: empowering the growing community of elders to live comfortably at home, as long as possible, with the support they need.

-Emoha uses advanced tech, through an app, to connect elders together and to services they may need.
-From doctors, to activities, to housekeepers, and more.
-Their app is designed for elders, and for those who love them.
+Emoha uses advanced tech, through an app, to connect elders together and to services, they may need.
+From doctors to activities, to housekeepers, and more.
+Their app is designed for elders and for those who love them.

 Discover our other projects

 The Crop Trust Food Security Bond: ensuring sustainable funding for the conservation of crop diversity